 Our kitchen-garden is located directly outside our kitchen window, making it nice and accessible to the house.
 Raised garden beds are a great way to create a well-presented vegetable garden, easy to maintain and most importantly, easy to pick from when you are mid-cooking – your back will thank you, too.
 Raised beds protect your gardens from pests, protect the soil from being over compacted and allow good drainage.

 In the cooler climates such as those, we experience in the Southern Grampians, having raised garden beds has been crucial to the survival of vegetables, as they provide additional protection from frosts.
 Raised beds also allow you to grow root vegetables, such as carrots and potatoes – once you have eaten real carrots from the ground, you’ll never buy store-bought again.
+Potatoes are also a great veg to grow in grow bags.

 Raised garden beds can be constructed using recycled materials and create great character in your garden.